Does Delta Dental cover for implants

 In general, dental insurance services related to the surgical placement of a dental implant are usually limited to one per year with replacement of a surgical implant frequency limitation of usually one every 10 years.
-Impalnt crown replacement is usually limited to every 5 years if unserviceable and cannot be repaired.
+Implant crown replacement is usually limited to every 5 years if unserviceable and cannot be repaired.
 The frequency limitations of certain other implant covered services are set forth in Metlife fee schedule.